 ‘I have no willpower’… I hear this again and again from patients about to start treatment at one of our clinics.
 Everybody knows that the obesity epidemic is a matter of personal responsibility.
 People should exercise more self-control.
 They should avoid overeating and reduce their intake of sugar-sweetened drinks and processed food.
 There are no good foods or bad foods; it’s everything in moderation.
 Right?

 This sounds good in theory, except for one thing: New discoveries in science prove that processed, sugar, fat, and salt-laden food – food that is made in a plant rather than grown on a plant – is biologically addictive.
 Broccoli is not addictive, but crisps, biscuits, ice cream and fizzy drinks can become as addictive as any drug.

-Unfortunately, there are specific biological mechanisms that drive addictive behaviour.
+Unfortunately, there are specific biological mechanisms that drive addictive behavior.
 Nobody chooses to be a heroin addict, cokehead, or alcoholic.
-Nobody chooses to have a food addiction either.
-These behaviours arise from primitive neurochemical reward centres in the brain that override normal willpower and, in the case of food addictions, overwhelm the ordinary biological signals that control hunger.
+Nobody chooses to have a food addictio neither.
+These behaviors arise from primitive neurochemical reward centers in the brain that override normal willpower and, in the case of food addictions, overwhelm the ordinary biological signals that control hunger.

 Why is it so hard for obese people to lose weight despite the social stigma, the health consequences such as high blood pressure, diabetes, heart disease, arthritis, and even cancer; and despite their intense desire to lose weight?